-New Mexico, 1892: Just as his last assignment, the deserving officer Joseph Blocker (Christian Bale) should fulfill his last wish to die at home for the sick Cheyenne chief Yellow Hawk (Wes Studi).
-The officer and the Indian who spent the last few years in prison have a common past, which is why Blocker only hates the dying man.
-But he has to follow the instructions to bring him and his family into his old tribal area.
-On the way there, Blocker and his troops encounter the desperate Rosalie Quaid (Rosamund Pike), whose entire family was slaughtered by Comanches.
+New Mexico, 1892: As his last assignment, of all things, deserving officer Joseph Blocker (Christian Bale) is to grant ailing Cheyenne chief Yellow Hawk (Wes Studi) his final wish to be allowed to die at home.
+The officer and the Indian, who has spent the last few years in prison, have a history together, which is why Blocker has nothing but hatred for the dying man.
+But he must obey the orders to take him and his family to his old tribal territory.
+Along the way, Blocker and his posse come across a desperate Rosalie Quaid (Rosamund Pike), whose entire family was slaughtered by Comanches.
 She joins the group because she won't be able to survive on her own.
-And even Blocker must gradually realize that they will only survive this difficult journey if he puts his hatred aside and keeps them all together…
+And Blocker, too, must gradually realize that they will only survive this difficult journey if he puts aside his hatred and they all stick together.

-The speed at which the story is told could, however, be very annoying for some viewers.
-So there are a few dialogue scenes, which drag themselves extremely into the length.
-It's not uncommon to ask oneself whether a few cuts and about 15 minutes less would not have done the film any good.
-On the other hand, the slowness contributes a lot to the special atmosphere of the movie and makes the more "action-packed", sometimes surprisingly brutal sequences even more intense.
-Nevertheless, some of the tough conversations only illustrate how broken Blocker's troop is, marked by years of fighting and killing.
-However, the movie also makes this quite clear without many words, which is why some cuts wouldn't have harmed the overall picture.
+The sustained narrative pace, however, could tug very hard on the nerves of some viewers.
+For instance, there are a few dialogue scenes that drag on extremely.
+It's not uncommon to wonder if a few cuts and about 15 minutes less wouldn't have done the film some good.
+On the other hand, the slowness adds considerably to the very special atmosphere of the film and makes the more action-packed, sometimes surprisingly brutal sequences all the more intense.
+Still, some of the tough conversations only highlight how broken Blocker's squad is, scarred from years of fighting and killing.
+The film does a pretty good job of making that clear without a lot of words, though, so a few cuts probably wouldn't have hurt the overall picture.

-"Finde - Hostiles" is therefore more of an Arthaus-Western than entertaining popcorn entertainment.
-You should know this before buying a cinema ticket.
-But if you want to be intoxicated by good actors, great pictures and a thrilling story, you've come to the right place.
-All in all, there are still some restrictions: Absolutely worth seeing!
+Find - Hostiles is therefore more of an arthouse western than diverting popcorn entertainment.
+You should know that before buying a movie ticket.
+However, if you want to be intoxicated by good actors, great pictures and a thoroughly exciting story, this is the right movie for you.
+Overall, there is therefore with small restrictions still a: Absolutely worth seeing